-inancial Foundations staff work with customers to gain the resources and confidence needed to set and achieve short-and long-term goals.
-Monthly workshops are offered to help individuals improve their financial situation.
+Financial Foundations staff work with customers to gain the resources and confidence needed to set and achieve short and long-term goals.
+Monthly workshops are offered to help individuals improve their financial position.

-Asset Development is important to long-term financial stability and financial growth.
-The Center provides various tools for individuals and families to build assets such as post-secondary education, home ownership, or starting a business.
+Asset Development is important to long-term financial stability and growth.
+Staff work with individuals to increase assets such as post-secondary education, home ownership, or starting a business.

-- Financial Coaching and Education: Individuals meet with staff to evaluate personal finances, create a budget, and develop their financial goals.
-Financial coaches assist and encourage customers as they reach their short and long-term goals including increased credit scores as well as net income and net worth.
-The Center offers on-going financial workshops to customers to help grow their financial capacity.
+• Financial Coaching and Education: Staff work with individuals to evaluate personal finances, create a budget, and develop financial goals.
+Financial coaches assist and encourage individuals as they reach their short and long-term goals which include increasing credit scores, net income, and net worth.
+On-going financial workshops are offered throughout the year.

-- Individual Development Accounts (IDA): Matched savings accounts that assist individuals with a modest income to save towards the purchase of a life-long asset.
-Through an IDA, every dollar saved individuals earn $3 in return and can be used towards home ownership, furthering personal education, or to expand a small business.
+• Individual Development Accounts (IDA): Matched savings accounts that assist individuals with a modest income to save towards the purchase of a life-long asset.
+For every$1 saved, $3 is earned and can be used towards home ownership, education, or towards their small business.

-Direct Assistance is offered at the Center to meet the immediate needs of customers through direct financial assistance for rental and utility needs.
-In addition, the Center provides additional dollars to remove non-traditional barriers such as license renewal or court costs.
+Direct Assistance is offered to meet the immediate needs through direct financial assistance, such as rent or utilities, and to help remove non-traditional barriers such as license renewal or court costs.

-- Energy Assistance programs are provided to help individuals and families with high costs of home energy.
-Income-eligible families are provided a one-time benefit paid to the utility company to offset the high cost of winter/summer utility bills.
-The energy assistance benefit amount is based upon household size, household income, type of dwelling, housing status, at-risk factors, and fuel sources.
+• Energy Assistance: Provides help for those with who have high home energy costs.
+Income-eligible families are provided a one-time benefit paid to the utility company to offset the high cost of winter/summer utility bills and is based upon household size, income, type of dwelling, housing status, at-risk factors, and fuel sources.

-- Career and Employment Assistance is also available to customers.
-Employment coaches work individually to help identify career and employment opportunities.
+•Career and Employment Assistance: Employment coaches work to help identify career and employment opportunities.
 Various levels of training are offered and individuals receive assistance to find and maintain employment.
-In addition to one-on-one support, guidance is also offered in a group settings through Job Club; a series of workshops as individuals work with Center staff to explore job opportunities.
+One-on-one and group support is offered through Job Club, a series of workshops to explore job opportunities.